ethanfarq/ethanfarq/README.md

 ## Hi, im Ethan!👋🏽
 I am a young senior in highschool who is interested in cybersecurity, coding, and tech.
-I love to
+I love to produce music, run, and lift weights.
 <!--
 **ethanfarq/ethanfarq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.